kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 ### Stale Connections

-Because tcp connection close is a 4-way handshake, it is possible to have stale connection where one side has been gone but the other side is not aware if the network is unstable.
-If the unaware side is just listening for events, it might think that there is just no event but in reality has been missing all the event.
+Because tcp connection close is a 4-way handshake, it is possible to have stale connection where one side has been gone but the other side is not aware when the network is unstable.
+If the unaware side is just listening for events, it might think that there is just no event but in reality has been missing all the events.

-An example of this could be Gloo Gateway Control Plane has closed the connection but envoy is not aware and never get any xds configuration update.
-We have enabled tcp keepalive between envoy and Gloo Gateway control plane but if that needs to be changed, see [TCP Keepalive on Static Clusters]({{<ref "#tcp-keepalive-on-static-clusters">}}) section below.
+An example of this could happen between Gloo Gateway Control Plane but the Gateway Proxy (envoy).
+Envoy might be listening to xds configuration update but never got any.
+Since envoy thinks the connection is still there, it never re-connect to the Control Plane.
+We have since enabled TCP keepalive between envoy and Gloo Gateway Control Plane but if that needs to be changed, see [TCP Keepalive on Static Clusters]({{<ref "#tcp-keepalive-on-static-clusters">}}) section below.

 ### Network Load Balancer connection tracking

 If the gateway proxy (envoy) is directly exposed to the public internet, the client would be the direct external end users.
-However, in a typical production setup, there is usually a form of load balancer between the end users and the gateway proxy.
+However, in a typical production setup, there is usually some form of load balancer between the end users and the gateway proxy.

-Some Network Load Balancer (NLB) use connection tracking to remember where a packet to get forwarded to once a connection is established.
+Some Network Load Balancers (NLB) use Connection Tracking to remember where a packet to get forwarded to once a connection is established.
-If the connection has been idling, The NLB might stop tracking the connection.
-In this scenario, both sides still think the connection is open but when the client send a packet through the NLB, the NLB now would not know where to send the packet and will send a RESET to the client.
+If the connection has been idling, The NLB might remove the connection from it's  tracking table.
+In this scenario, both sides still think the connection is open but when the client send a packet through the NLB, the NLB now would not know where to forward the packet and will send a RESET to the client.
 If the client does not automatically retry, this might show up as an error or you will see a lot of RESET from the tcp stats thinking it's a network issue.
-Enabling TCP keep alive will address this issue and help keep long-lived connection open and functional.
+Enabling TCP keepalive will address this issue and help keep long-lived connection open and functional.
+See [TCP Keepalive on Downstream Connections]({{<ref "#tcp-keepalive-on-downstream-connections">}}) section below.

 ## TCP Keepalive on Downstream Connections {#downstream}